6ogunt48/Resources/README.md

 - The Go programming language: Brian Kernighan

 ### Networking
-- Beej's Guide to Network Programming: Using Internet Sockets in pure C
+- Beej's Guide to Network Programming: Using Internet Sockets

 ### Design patterns
 - Domain-Driven Design: Tackling Complexity in the Heart of Software